vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 # Known issues
 - VMware Workspace ONE Access that is integrated with NSX, should be started manually.
 For VMware Cloud Foundation version 4.5.x and newer, this could be done before using the script for starting the Management domain
 - All vCenter servers for Workload Domains will be started with first Workload Domain in order to get full inventory information in SDDC Manager.
-- Manual intervention is required during startup if you have multiple clusters in a single Workload Domains.
+- Manual intervention is required, for VMware Cloud Foundation version 4.5.x and newer, during startup if you have multiple clusters in a single Workload Domains.
 Clusters should be put in the correct status (shutdown).
 See https://kb.vmware.com/s/article/87350 Scenario 3
 - From all service virtual machines, deployed by vSphere ESX Agent Manager, only the vCLS VMs will be handled in automatic way.
 All other service virtual machines (e.g. vSAN File Service Nodes) will lead to an error in the script.
 Clusters with such a VMs should be stopped through vCenter Server UI.
+- For Workload Domains with multiple clusters if you do not specify shutdown order, the clusters will be stopped in the order returned from SDDC Manager API.
+For granular control, please use -vsanCluster parameter.
 # Scripts for Shutdown and Startup of a Workload Domain
 - **PowerManagement-ManagementDomain.ps1** - Shut down or start up all software components in the management domain.
 The script does not support shutdown of vRealize Suite.
 Shut down the vRealize Suite components in your environment manually before running the script.